azureossd/ruby-deployment-samples/rails/rails-mysql-storage/README.md

 # Integrate MySQL database with your Rails app

-1. Install Docker with the following commands.
+1. Install Docker with the following commands one by one.
 If you have already docker skip these steps:

    ```bash
    sudo apt update